aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 .. |sample_forecast| image:: img_utilities/ts_forecasting/sample_forecast.png
    :width: 80%

 Manual
 ------

 Use FEDOT in manual mode to fit your own pipeline for time-series forecasting.

 Examples of time-series pipelines can be found `here`_.

+See how to tune pipeline hyperparameters in `Tuning of Hyperparameters`_

 .. code-block:: python